 You can employ family members in your business, as long as the salary and other benefits you pay them is commercially justifiable.
 In other the salary paid should be matched to the job being done - if doing deliveries for the business, the wages should be the same as what a typical driver would command.
 You can pay family members with a salary, and perhaps also with benefits such gift vouchers, phone and so on.

 If the limitation of liability is important to you, then a limited company may be the best way to go.
-Banks and other people that will give you credit often ask for personal guarantees from directors for company borrowings, so the owners or directors of the business may in fact be responsible for a large chunk of the bills of the business out of their personal assets.
+Banks who are lending often ask for personal guarantees from directors for company borrowings, so the directors of the business may in fact be responsible for a large chunk of the bills of the business out of their personal assets.

 Trading through a limited company can be an effective way of sheltering profits as the rates of corporation tax on profits are generally lower than what is applied to sole traders which can be 52% ( 40% Income Tax / PAYE, PRSI of 4% and up to 8% of USC ) or more.
 Money paid out of a limited company as salaries will be taxed at top rates, profits left in the company are taxed at 12.5%.